-To receive full warranty coverage, you will need to show evidence of the date you purchased your unit.
+To receive full warranty coverage, you will need to show evidence of the date you purchased your stove.
 Keep your sales invoice.
-We also recommend that you register your warranty online at http://www.occanada.com/en/service-support/warranty-registration Registering your warranty online will help us track rapidly the information we need on your unit.
+We also recommend that you register your warranty online at:

+Registering your warranty online will help us to quickly track the information we need about your stove.